LukasMurdock/LukasMurdock.github.io/_posts/2020-07-2-2020-presidential-website-teardown.md

 As noted in previous analysis, donaldjtrump.com boasts a significantly higher donation default across the board.
 Taking another moment on forms, donaldjtrump.com hosts a slew of dark patterns within it’s forms.
 Dark patterns are items carefully crafted to trick users into doing things they might not otherwise do.
 I’ll call the higher donation defaults a form of dark pattern, but the more prominent one is the opt-out monthly recurring donation.
 The default on joebiden.com is “No, donate once.”

-**Donaldjtrump.com has nearly double the pages as joebiden.com.** The pages on donaldjtrump.com primarily come from the /media/ subfolder.
+**Donaldjtrump.com has nearly double the amount of pages as joebiden.com.** The pages on donaldjtrump.com primarily come from the /media/ subfolder.

 **For the most part, pages on donaldjtrump.com have duplicate unique meta descriptions.** Almost all pages contain “Help continue our promise to Keep America Great!”